-For the comparative analysis questions, the problem now contains causal information about the quantity in question.
+For the DQA questions, the problem now contains causal information about the quantity in question.
 We compare the situations in the problem, using SME.
 This mapping provides the correspondences between the two systems needed for DQA.
-This is an important departure from [21]: We discovered that analogy provides a general mechanism for providing the frame of reference needed for comparative analyses.
+This is an important departure from [24]: We discovered that analogy provides a general mechanism for providing the frame of reference needed for comparative analyses.
 This allows a wider class of systems to be analyzed, since the correspondences between systems are computed dynamically.
 For example, some problems require DQA between different parts of the same system, e.g., which wheel of a railcar presses harder on the rail, when the load is nearer to the back wheel?
 This does not fit the standard "perturbed system" format of DQA.
 But SME creates an appropriate reference frame by mapping the railcar to itself, constraining the rear wheel to correspond to the front wheel.

 Once the reference frame is set up, differential qualitative analysis proceeds by chaining backward from the goal quantity through the causal model.
-Conceptual quantities that are not causally constrained by other parameters and are not known to be different are assumed to be the same, i.e., a value of UnchangedDQ.
-DQ values for visual quantities are measured from the sketch.
+Conceptual quantities that are not causally constrained by other parameters or are not known to be different are assumed to be the same, i.e., a value of UnchangedDQ.
+DQ values for visual quantities are measured from the sketch, using the annotation information inferred via analogy from examples.